eonil/TCPIPSocket.Swift/README.md

 Hoon H.

-Provides simple, regular, thin, synchronous and minimal TCP/IP socket wrapper on Swift.
+Provides simple, regular, thin, synchronous, asynchronous and minimal TCP/IP socket wrapper on Swift.

 This just wraps BSD socket as is, and does not try to add any extra abstraction.
 I believe this can serve any applications, but I intended this for quicky apps.